Azure/azure-event-hubs-spark/README.md

 # spark-eventhubs
 This is the source code of EventHubsReceiver for Spark Streaming.

-[Here](https://github.com/hdinsight/hdinsight-spark-examples) is an example project that uses EventHubsReceiver to count messages from Azure EventHubs.
+[Here](https://github.com/hdinsight/spark-streaming-data-persistence-examples) is an example project that uses EventHubsReceiver to count and persist messages from Azure Eventhubs.

 ## Project References